day8/re-frame/docs/subscriptions.md

 Data flows through this graph, being transformed by the interior nodes of its journey and, as a result, the data which arrives at the leaf `View Functions` will be **a materialised view** of what was originally in `app-db`.

 The nodes of the graph are pure functions.
-When data flows along an arc and into a node, it becomes "an argument" (an input) to that node's pure function.
-That function will be "called" with the input arguments from input arcs, and it will produce a return value, which then flows along that node's output arcs to child nodes, where the process repeats.
+When data flows along an input arc and into a node, it becomes "an argument" (an input) to that node's pure function.
+That function will be "called" with the input arguments from input arcs, and it will calculate a return value, more data, which then flows along that node's output arcs to child nodes, where the process repeats.
+Ultimiately, data is delivered into `View Functions` via a call to `subscribe`.

 It is derived data all the way through the graph.
 Even the hiccup produced by leaf nodes is just more derived data.
 A re-frame app is 75% derived data.
 I just made that number up, but you get the idea: there's quite a bit of it.

-Indeed, the process doesn't stop with leaf `View Functions`.
+Hell, the process doesn't even stop with leaf `View Functions`.
 Hiccup is turned into DOM, which is more derived data.
 And the browser turns DOM into pixels on your monitor - yep, more data.
 And a monitor turns pixels into photons (data, don't fight me here, I'm on a roll), which your eye cells detect and turn into chemicals reactions (data) which cause nerve cell signals (totally data), which reaches the priors in your brain (data).
 Derived data all the way, baby!
 Your brain is domino 12.

 Too much?
 Okay, fine.
-Let's go back to the previous, more limited picture.
+Just the Signal Graph, then.

 ## The Four Layers